GoogleCloudPlatform/community/tutorials/setting-up-an-android-development-environment-on-compute-engine/index.md

 1. Delete the source disk if you no longer need it.

-1. Create a VM instance using the new custom image with the license.
+1. Create a VM instance using the new custom image with the license:

         gcloud compute instances create [NAME_OF_VM]
         --zone us-central1-b